John Vig

 John Vig (born 31 May 1942) is a physicist, executive and inventor.
-His career has been with the U.S. Army Research Lab and he has also been active with the IEEE and is known for his inventions in UV-ozone cleaning, chemical polishing of quartz surfaces, polyimide bonding of resonators and noise in MEMS.
+His career has been with the U.S. Army Research Lab and he has also been active with the IEEE.
+He is known for his inventions in UV-ozone cleaning, chemical polishing of quartz surfaces, polyimide bonding of resonators and noise in MEMS.

 Early life and education

 Born in Budapest to a Jewish family during World War II, he survived The Holocaust and left Hungary with his immediate family during the Hungarian Revolution in 1956.
 He settled in New York City with his family in 1957 and subsequently received a B.S. degree from City College New York in 1964.
 In 1969 he received a Ph.D. in Physics from Rutgers University.
 After graduating he began his professional career at the Electronic Components Laboratory at Fort Monmouth.

 Career

 He has served the IEEE in multiple roles, including: